 Despite the immediate adverse reaction by a broad spectrum of the religious community, the Smith decision was initially applauded by the some because it limited the rights of minority religious groups to do “dangerous” things like use peyote.
 However, in the ensuing years, it became apparent that more and more mainstream religious practices and beliefs were becoming affected and that Smith offered little protection against free exercise infringement by individual states.

 Today, absent federal protections against state-level infringements on free exercise, legal cruise missiles are being launched against the academic flagships of several major denominations.
 In California, SB 1146 seeks to require religious colleges and universities to change their faith-based teachings and morals clauses to equate same-sex relationships with heterosexual relationships.
 Businesses owned by people of faith are also being attacked at the state level, where they do not enjoy the Hobby Lobby-style protections against federal level infringements.
 Last week, two men successfully sued the ChristianMingle dating website and a trial court required the site owners to alter the business to facilitate same-sex relationships and awarded the plaintiffs 9,000 plus nearly half a million in attorney fees.
-The owners' agreement to these terms signals that they do not intend to appeal the decision.
+The owners’ agreement to these terms signals that they do not intend to appeal the decision.
+In fact Those convicted of pc24(e)(1) may see their offense as minor violations, but face severe penalties and fines.

 Last week, the U.S. Supreme Court declined to hear a case in which regulatory agencies in the state of Washington has forced a small family-owned pharmacy to keep abortion pills in stock when many other pharmacies that would provide the product are available within a mile of their location.
 While there were problems with the facts of this case that may have precluded the Supreme Court from deciding to hear it, it underscores the dilemma that many small business owners are going to be facing in the coming years.